CiscoCSS/cisco-catc-vlan-python/README.md

 source venv/bin/activate
 Install dependencies: pip install -r requirements.txt or run make install on Makefile it will achieve the same.

-Usage:
+**Usage:**
-1. Modify dnac_config.py file.
+Step I. Modify dnac_config.py file.
+Change the variables below per your environment.
 DNAC_URL_REGION1 = '<<https://catalystcenteripaddress'>> Change this to your lab environment
 DNAC_USER_REGION1 = '<<change this you username plain text>>' DNAC_PASS_REGION1 = '<<change this your password plain text for same url region1>>'